ArcticEcho/DRG-Mods/Gameplay/Misc/README.md

 --Only host needs the mod, will not break the Doretta health UI on clients
 --I did not change the friendly fire damage or environmental damage as it seems balanced
 --Gives Doretta 50% or 75% Enemy damage resistance, according to the variation you use
+--I recommend using 50% on Starship Troopers
+--I recommend using 75% on Starship Troopers Elite
 --NOTE: Will probably crash if you use it with the "Upgraded Doretta" mod

 **Update v33.9.0 Changelog:**